Richard Lewer: Residencies

-In 2010, he completed an artist's residency with the International Studio & Curatorial Program (ISCP) in Brooklyn, New York.
+In 2010, he completed a six-month artist's residency with the International Studio & Curatorial Program (ISCP) in Brooklyn, New York, where he based his art works on listing to the NYPD police radio channels.
+He used the overheard conversations to create text art.

-From 2012 to 2013 he was artist in residence at the Fremantle Arts Centre in Perth.
+From 2012 to 2013 he was artist in residence at the Fremantle Arts Centre in Fremantle.

 In 2014 Lewer was artist in residence with the Parnngurr Community (Martumili artists), Western desert, Western Australia.